aseldawy/CS167/Labs/Lab5/CS167-Lab5.md

    Based on the output of the previous command, answer the following question:

    ***(Q5) For the previous command that prints the number of matching lines, how many tasks were created, and how much time it took to process each task.***

+   *Note:* You can count the total number of unique TIDs from the output log to get the total number of tasks.

 6. In addition to counting the lines, let us also write the matching lines to another file.
 Add the following part at the beginning of the `main` function.